 Harriet Daniels was born in Columbia on September 25, 1936 to H. Adam and Elizabeth McCabe Daniels.
-She graduated from Columbia High in 1954, the same month that the US Supreme Court struck down “separate but equal,” and she recalled later that the segregation of schools, accommodations, and transportation during the 1940s and 1950s heightened her awareness of both white privilege and arbitrary biases facing African Americans.
-This consciousness surely informed the “inclusive mind set” that fellow activist Bert Easter witnessed.
-She married Marion Hancock after graduation, and they moved to New Jersey and then Florida in 1961.
-Hancock, a Korean War veteran, developed an addiction to alcohol, and died shortly after Harriet Hancock took her two children back to Columbia.
+She graduated from Columbia High School in 1954, the same month that the U.S. Supreme Court ruled “separate but equal" schools unconstitutional, and she recalled later that the segregation of schools, accommodations, and transportation during the 1940s and 1950s heightened her awareness of both white privilege and arbitrary biases faced by African Americans.
+This consciousness surely informed the “inclusive mind set” that fellow activist Bert Easter witnessed in Hancock.
+She married Marion Hancock after graduation, and they moved first to New Jersey and then Florida in 1961.
+Marion Hancock, a Korean War veteran, developed an addiction to alcohol, and died shortly after Harriet Hancock took her two children back to Columbia.
 She enrolled as an undergraduate at the University of South Carolina, taking classes alongside her son, Greg.
 When he came out to her in 1981, she found a call to action—creating a world that would accept her son.

 Shortly thereafter, realizing that most of her sons’ friends—and their families—were struggling with life after coming out, Hancock started a local chapter of Parents and Friends of Lesbians and Gays (PFLAG) and began hosting regular meetings at her home.